A Guidance and Maneuvering Control System Design with Anti-collision Using Stream Functions with Vortex Flows for Autonomous Marine Vessels: Case studies

 \subsection{Case 2: Simulation results of obstacle avoidance}

-Results are presented in figures \ref{Result_v_headon}-\ref{Result_v_complex2}.
-The initial position of our vessel is located at $[18.9 \ 9.9]^\top$, and its target position is $\bm{p}_t=[0.9 \ 9.9]^\top$.
-In these simulations, all obstacles move with constant velocities, without COLREGs compliance.
+Results of the proposed method are presented in figures \ref{Result_v_headon} - \ref{Result_v_complex2}.
+The initial position of our vessel is located at $[18.9 \ 9.9]^\top$, and its destination is $\bm{p}_t=[0.9 \ 9.9]^\top$.
+In these simulations, all obstacles move with constant velocities without COLREGs compliance.

+To highlight the performance of the proposed method, we compare the results with the method in \cite{waydo2003vehicle}; see more details in the Appendix.
+Adding doublets affects local streamlines around the obstacles and renders shorter paths.
+The results in figures \ref{SF_benchmark_5}, \ref{SF_benchmark_8}, and \ref{SF_benchmark_9} indicate that this may cause closer encounters and a higher risk.
+We recognize this, however, as an alternative method to our proposed vortex flows.